ending94/About-Me/readme.md

 #  Hello!

     My name is Cezary, I am 28 years old.
+I have spent the last few years working as a Supervisor in the catering industry in Dublin.
 Some time ago decided to make a career change.
-I am currently in the process of looking for a first job.
+I am currently in the process of looking for a first job in Poland.

 ## Overview